nf-core/variantbenchmarking/docs/testcases.md

 ### Analysis

 - Benchmarking somatic variants is possible using this pipeline.
 In order to demonstare SNV type of benchmarking, 3 example somatic variant calls will be benchmarked against SEQC2 truth SNV calls.
-- Preprocessing includes normalization enabling left alignment of the variants, and deduplication.
+- Preprocessing includes normalization, enabling left alignment of the variants and deduplication.
 - Using som.py (a version of hap.py tuned specially for somatic benchmarking) and rtgtools vcfeval with "--squash-ploidy" parameter on.

 ### Results